wwwwwbh/minesweepper/Readme.md

 Open the grids: if have mines around, just open the current grid, else open the around grids by recursion.

-Auto open grid in the normal and diffcult: Find a grid without mines and open it.
+Auto open grid at the degree of the normal and hard: Find a grid without mines and open it.
 It is promised that the grids have a position without mines around when creating.

 The opned grids will have a img to overlap.
 They are added or removed by the dynamic class styles.